-Elective Professional Clients are broadly defined as a client that has expertise, experience and knowledge in light of the nature of the transactions envisaged, and is capable of making their own investment decisions and understanding the risks involved, and:
+Elective Professional Clients are broadly defined as having expertise, experience and knowledge considering the nature of the transactions envisaged, and capable of making their own investment decisions and understanding the risks involved.
+Other criteria:

-- Has stated in writing to its broker that it wishes to be treated as a professional client either generally or in respect of a particular service or transaction or type of transaction or product;
+Clients must state in writing to their broker that they wish to be treated as a professional client either generally or in respect of a particular service or transaction or type of transaction or product.

-- The broker has given the client a clear written warning of the protections and investor compensation rights it may lose; and
+The broker must give the client a clear written warning of the protections and investor compensation rights they may lose.

-- The client has stated in writing to its broker, in a separate document from the contract, that it is aware of the consequences of losing such protections
+The client must state in writing to their broker, in a separate document from the contract, that they are aware of the consequences of losing such protections.

-IPSX Wholesale allows institutional and professional investors to buy property shares in IPSX Wholesale issuers meaning that they can acquire fractional ownership of much larger real estate assets which historically may have been more narrowly held or completely inaccessible to real estate investors.
+IPSX Wholesale lets institutional and professional investors buy shares in IPSX Wholesale issuers.
+It means they can invest in much larger commercial real estate assets, which may previously have been more narrowly held or inaccessible to commercial real estate investors.

-Shares which trade under the Market Maker model will have at least one market maker who will provide firm two-way prices throughout the trading day against which investors can trade.
+Shares with at least one market maker who provides firm two-way prices throughout the trading day.

-IPSX Wholesale has been designed to provide real estate owners with an onshore market that may accept a variety of different corporate structures, including JV REITs, within a flexible regulatory environment.
+IPSX Wholesale is designed to provide commercial real estate owners with an onshore market that may accept a variety of different corporate structures, including JV REITs, within a flexible regulatory environment.
 It allows shares in companies holding commercial real estate to be admitted to trading on an onshore market.

-Real estate investors will be able to access information at the single asset level that is not ordinarily available to investors in REIT shares.
-This will provide far greater transparency enabling investors to make better and more informed decisions about real estate investments.
-If the issuer is a REIT, the dividend distribution level will be driven by the requirements of REIT legislation.
+Investors can access information at the single asset level that is not ordinarily available to investors in REIT shares.
+This provides far greater transparency so investors can make better and more informed decisions.
+If the issuer is a REIT, the dividend distribution level will be driven by REIT legislation.

-Real estate investors will have access to higher yielding, higher risk investments than those available on IPSX Prime.
+Investors have access to investments with potentially higher or different returns profiles than those available on IPSX Prime.
 The market is regulated by the FCA as a multilateral trading facility.